-- 1. Introductory courses (18 credits for major; 6 credits for minor to be taken in Years 1-2) - a) One disciplinary course from the following list Applicable to 2018-19 intake and thereafter) - GEOG1002.
-Hong Kong: land, people and resources (6 credits) - GEOG1003.
-Contemporary global environmental issues (6 credits) - GEOG1005.
-Map use, reading and interpretation (6 credits) - GEOG1012.
-Economic and social development in an urbanizing world (6 credits) - GEOG1016.
-Nature conservation for sustainable societies (6 credits) - GEOG1017.
-Human geography in a globalizing world (6 credits) - GEOG1020.
-Modern maps in the age of big data (6 credits) - GEOG1021.
-Geographic issues of Polar Regions (6 credits) - b) Two pre-requisite courses from the following six units, but not more than one from a single unit (12 credits):

-2. Advanced courses (54 credits for major; 30 credits for minor) consist of the following components to be taken in Years 2-4 a) Core courses (18 credits for major; 12 credits for minor)
+- 1. Introductory courses (18 credits for major; 6 credits for minor to be taken in Years 1-2) - One disciplinary course from the following list Applicable to 2018-19 intake and a) thereafter) GEOG1002.
+Hong Kong: land, people and resources (6 credits) Contemporary global environmental issues (6 credits) GEOG1003.
+Map use, reading and interpretation (6 credits) GEOG1005.
+GEOG1012.
+Economic and social development in an urbanizing world (6 credits) GEOG1016.
+Nature conservation for sustainable societies (6 credits) Human geography in a globalizing world (6 credits) GEOG1017.
+GEOG1020.
+Modern maps in the age of big data (6 credits) Geographic issues of Polar Regions (6 credits) GEOG1021.
+Global change and sustainable development (6 credits) GEOG1022. b) Two pre-requisite courses from the following six units, but not more than one from a single unit (12 credits): - a single unit (12 credits): Faculty of Social Sciences Geography Politics and Public Administration Psychology Social Work and Social Administration Sociology - 2.
+Advanced courses (54 credits for major; 30 credits for minor) consist of the following components to be taken in Years 2-4 a) Core courses (18 credits for major; 12 credits for minor)